Skip to content

 Refresh particular accounts tokens

-1. To re-detect tokens for all addresses of one EVM chain, click Re-detect tokens in the particular chain balance table.
+1. To re-detect tokens for all addresses of one EVM chain, click Re-detect tokens in the EVM accounts section.

 2. To re-detect tokens for only one account, click the refresh button in the corresponding row.